NICER Mission: NASA Uncovers X-Ray Pulsar With Record-Fast Orbit Of Just 38 Minutes

 NICER uncovered that the superdense pulsar is orbited by a “lightweight” white dwarf, no bigger than 1.5 percent the mass of our sun, that gallops around it completing a full orbit in 38 minutes flat.
 By comparison, the X-ray pulsar is a lot heavier and weighs around 1.4 solar masses.

-Being substantially more massive, the pulsar has a strong gravity pull, that steals away material from the white dwarf and draws it into a surrounding accretion disk (pictured above).
+Being substantially more massive, the pulsar has a strong gravity pull that steals away material from the white dwarf and draws it into a surrounding accretion disk (pictured above).
 This is why the pulsar is defined as “accreting.”

 NASA’s NICER Mission Finds an X-ray Pulsar in a Record-fast Orbit https://t.co/Oq28gJNfhz